cheesesashimi/zacks-openshift-helpers/README.md

 page.
 All one has to do is download them and place them somewhere in your `PATH`.

-These binaries are built with [goreleaser](https://goreleaser.com/) running as a GitHub Action.
+These binaries are built using [goreleaser](https://goreleaser.com/) running as a GitHub Action.
 If you're using a Mac, you'll need to [jump through a few hoops](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) to make these work for right now.